- Size: 11-13 inches

 Cockatiel General Info

-One of the world’s most recognizable birds, Cockatiel is the go-to choice for an avian family pet, due to their friendly and easygoing personality.
-Of course, considering that they have a lovely temperament, a knack for learning, and flashy looks, it’s no wonder they’re so popular!
+One of the world’s most recognizable birds, Cockatiel is the go-to ideal choice for an avian family pet, due to their friendly and easygoing personality.
+Of course, considering that they have a lovely temperament, a knack for learning, and flashy looks – it’s no wonder they’re so popular!
 These cockatoos are well known as the ultimate pet bird, well suited for the beginners or as a children’s pet.
 With these traits, training them will be a simple and fun task.
+Their hilarious antics, intelligence, and an outgoing character make them loved all across the world.
+Cockatiels are amongst the most loved parrots and are one of the most popular pet parrot breeds around.
+And here are the most important things you need to know about these adorable avians.

 Cockatiels are fun and friendly- a perfect bird for children and beginner pet owners.